darkobits/assert-is/README.md

 //=> 'Hello!
 My name is Alice, and I am forty-three years old.'

 greet('Leeroy', NaN)
-//=> TypeError('Expected type of value to be any of "string" or "number", got "NaN".')
+//=> TypeError('Expected type of value to be either "string" or "number".
+Got "NaN".')
 ```

 ## Currying